CodeSeoul/nodejs-course/lesson6/README.md

 - On the server side

-Our server just stopped!!! :scream:
+Our server's just stopped with a stack trace printed!!! :scream:

 ```
 events.js:160